Where We Be

 |

 We flew from Quito to Lago Agrio (or you can take a 9-hour overnight bus).
-From there we followed good roads for two hours to our put-in point on the Cuyabeno River.
-Note the oil pipeline stretching alongside the road.
-Lago Agrio is an oil town and big discoveries of oil were made here 50 years ago.
+A driver from Samona Lodge met us there and drove us two hours along good roads to our put-in point on the Cuyabeno River.
+Note the oil pipeline stretching alongside the road -- big discoveries of oil were made here 50 years ago.

 |